 Tinkering with Python and Netmiko on basic stuff

-There are a lot of documentation and examples on the internet related with the lib Netmiko, by this reason, I’ll share two of them that I use on my day-to-day just to try and simplify some tasks.
+There is a lot of documentation and examples on the internet about the Netmiko library.
+For this reason, I’ll share two scripts that I use in my day-to-day work to simplify some tasks.

 The first script could be used as a configurator or to obtain certain outputs of show commands.
 Using a text file with pre-written commands can make it easier on you by allowing you to have a generic template script always ready to go.
 All you have to do is edit the text file and then execute.